Barry O'Shea

-Barry O'Shea is a Gaelic footballer from Tralee, County Kerry.
+Barry O'Shea is a Gaelic footballer from Tralee, County Kerry, Ireland.
 He played with the Kerins O'Rahilly's club Tralee.
 He mostly played Full Back on the Kerry and Kerins O'Rahilly's teams.

 Club

 O'Shea played with the Kerins O'Rahilly's club Tralee.
 He was full back on the team that won the 2002 Kerry Senior Football Championship, the clubs first since 1957.
 He also won two Kerry Club Football Championship titles in 2009 and 2010, as well as Kerry County League Div 1 titles three times in 1999, 2006 and 2013.

 Schools

 Despite being from Tralee went to secondary school in St Brendan's College, Killarney.
 He won a Corn Uí Mhuirí title in 1992, the schools first since 1986, and later won a Hogan Cup title.

 Colleges

 After finishing with secondary school he went on to study in Institute of Technology, Tralee.
 He played on the college football team that won the Sigerson Cup for the first time in 1997.
 He won a second title with the college in 1998.